All Episodes

 I just wonder how the average American doesn't equate this with policy and doesn't equate this with the current administration.

-I mean, the the dichotomy of the Trump years versus the Biden years is I mean, it's the difference between 110 in Texas and uh negative 30 in Minnesota.
+I mean, the dichotomy of the Trump years versus the Biden years is, I mean, it's the difference between 110 in Texas and negative 30 in Minnesota.

 Well, you just look at the debt, Owen.

-Uh, you know, when when I was born at the tail end of 1979, the debt was almost at one trillion.
+You know, when I was born at the tail end of 1979, the debt was almost at 1 trillion.

-So it took us uh more than 200 years to hit that number.
+So it took us more than 200 years to hit that number.

 Now we hit that number every 90 days.

-It takes more than a trillion dollars a year just to service the interests on the debt.
+It takes more than a trillion dollars a year just to service the interest on the debt.

-And again, you can debate whether the debt's even real because you're dealing with fiat currency, but just go to look at the debt debt to GDP ratio, gross domestic product.
+And again, you can debate whether the debt's even real because you're dealing with fiat currency, but just go look at the debt to GDP ratio, gross domestic product.

 We're about 140% of debt to GDP.